louis-earl/one-way-wellington/README.md

 Every passenger is an artist from a wide selection of creative fields, including architects, filmmakers and video game developers.
 Some special passengers will be based on real-world local Wellington artists.
 By interviewing these artists, their story can be told by their in-game character.
 These special passengers will feature their own unique gameplay events and challenges.
 Perhaps an animation graduate, nervous of leaving home for the first time, is on board your ship during an engine failure – the ship becomes a sitting duck to enemy attacks.

 While navigating the stars, enemies will try to board your ship.
 Different groups of enemies have their own motives for an attack.
 Some may intend to steal your ship or resources, while others attempt to capture your creative passengers for themselves.

+## Installation

+This repository conatins all files of the Unity Project for One Way Wellington.

+Requires Unity version 2019.2.0f1 [(Download Here)]("unityhub://2019.2.0f1/20c1667945cf") and the latest version of Unity Hub [(Download Here)]("https://store.unity.com/download").

+If you would like to download the latest PC or Mac build, please contact Louis Earl (<louis.earl.14@gmail.com>).

+## Acknowledgment

+This project has been developed by Louis Earl, with special thanks to second year students:
+* Tyler Mc Luckie
+* Jeremy Cameron
+* Zen Nelson
+* Tim Roblett
+* Clive Cooper
+* Syafiq Imran
+* Taizan Yamada
+* Christian Ancheta